baites/baites.github.io/_posts/2029-02-06-tuning-systems-by-simple-actions.md

 In summary, the fact that tuning systems are homogenous spaces when apply to simple group actions reduces to what is know as the **First Isomorphism Theorem for Groups**.[^8]

-{% include statement/theorem name="First Isomorphism Theorem for Groups" markdown="block"%}
+{% include statement/theorem name="First Isomorphism Theorem for Groups" markdown="block" %}
 Let $\phi: X \rightarrow Y$ be a group homormorphism between two groups $X$ and $Y$ with identity elements $e_x$ and $e_y$, respectively.
 The function $\phi$ can be factorized as

 $$\phi = j \circ b \circ s$$